Hugh Rupert Courtenay, 18th Earl of Devon1

 Consanguinity Index=1.58%

-Henry Reginald Courtenay, Lord Courtenay was born on 20 January 1836.2 He was the son of Reverend Henry Hugh Courtenay, 13th Earl of Devon and Lady Anna Maria Leslie.1,2 He married Lady Evelyn Pepys, daughter of Charles Christopher Pepys, 1st Earl of Cottenham and Caroline Elizabeth Wingfield-Baker, on 12 June 1862.1,2 He died on 27 May 1898 at age 62.1,2 He was buried on 1 June 1898.
+Henry Reginald Courtenay, Lord Courtenay was born on 20 January 1836.2 He was the son of Reverend Henry Hugh Courtenay, 13th Earl of Devon and Lady Anna Maria Leslie.1,2 He married Lady Evelyn Pepys, daughter of Charles Christopher Pepys, 1st Earl of Cottenham and Caroline Elizabeth Wingfield, on 12 June 1862.1,2 He died on 27 May 1898 at age 62.1,2 He was buried on 1 June 1898.

-Henry Reginald Courtenay, Lord Courtenay was educated at Westminster College, Westminster, London, England.2 He graduated from Merton College, Oxford University, Oxford, Oxfordshire, England, in 1859 with a Bachelor of Arts (B.A.).2 He was admitted to Inner Temple in 1864 entitled to practice as a barrister.2 He gained the rank of Honorary Colonel in the service of the Royal Devon Yeomanry Cavalry.2 He held the office of Justice of the Peace (J.P.) for Devon.2 He held the office of Deputy Lieutenant (D.L.) of Devon.2 He was styled as Lord Courtenay between 1891 and 1898.2
+He was educated at Westminster School, Westminster, London, EnglandG.2 He graduated from Merton College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1859 with a Bachelor of Arts (B.A.)2 He was admitted to Inner Temple in 1864 entitled to practise as a barrister.2 He gained the rank of Honorary Colonel in the Royal Devon Yeomanry Cavalry.2 He held the office of Justice of the Peace (J.P.) for Devon.2 He held the office of Deputy Lieutenant (D.L.) of Devon.2 He was styled as Lord Courtenay between 1891 and 1898.2

 Children of Henry Reginald Courtenay, Lord Courtenay and Lady Evelyn Pepys